 The edge lighting gives the Spectra some personality, and the 3-way trigger locks are great for competitive shooters.
 The Spectra would have scored higher, but the lack of any wireless connectivity is a big let down in the days of untethered gaming.

 Razer's Wolverine Ultimate could very well be the best gamepad available today, save for one critical disqualifying factor—it can't connect to a PC wirelessly.
 The Xbox-style gamepad offers many of the same luxury features as the Xbox One Elite Wireless Controller, like a swappable D-pad and customizable back paddles.
 It's also nearly the same price, which begs the question: Why not just buy one of those instead?

 Well, it's not for everyone, but the Wolverine Ultimate does have its fair share of unique, downright enticing features.
-For starters, the face buttons—the ones labeled A, B, X and Y—click in like a mouse.
-This seemingly minuscule detail, but actually makes a world of difference.
-It's like using nothing but membrane keyboards your whole life and then making the move to mechanical switches.
+For starters, the face buttons—the ones labeled A, B, X, and Y—click like mouse buttons.
+This seemingly minuscule detail makes a world of difference.
+It's like using nothing but membrane keyboards your whole life and then making a move to mechanical switches.
 So while the enclosed 10-foot braided micro USB cable takes some getting used to, tactile button presses are a worthy trade-off.